 His mother was an enlightened guide into the exciting and dazzling world of art, and it was she who explained to Leon the meaning of jewelry – a form of expression as profound and powerful as music or painting.
 Leon was taken by the perfection of simplicity, of unassumed minimalism that brings out the true beauty.

 While serving in the military, where Leon was drafted in 1982, he developed an avid interest in fine arts and design, a passion he still carries today.
 Upon discharge, Leon continued his career as a bench jeweler and, while repairing an umbrella one day, discovered the uncanny ability to design jewelry.
 Being an outspoken activist and defender of worker’s rights, Leon was always on the management and the KGB radar.
 Taking the top prize in a jewelry competition held at the factory in 1987 infuriated the administration so much that Leon was immediately fired.
 Luckily, soon after, he and his family were allowed to emigrate.
 In December of 1987, he finally left Russia for good.

 Despite Leon’s young age, he quickly became respected in the trade as one of the best in the shop.
-Clients began to request for more important pieces to be made by him rather than others.
+Clients began requesting more important pieces to be made by him rather than others.
 Working on museum-grade jewelry is when Leon developed a knack for the precise craftsmanship required in making high jewelry.

 The Path to Success

 Mege opened his Madison Avenue workshop to the public.
-Shortly thereafter, he moved into a spacious penthouse workshop with a private showroom on the corner of Fifth Avenue and 47th Street in Manhattan.
+Shortly after, he moved into a spacious penthouse workshop with a private showroom on the corner of Fifth Avenue and 47th Street in Manhattan.
 Leon Mege’s team of bright and passionate professionals consists of European-trained platinumsmiths and setters.
-Jewelers are excited to work with the designer who strives to create nothing short of a masterpiece.
+Jewelers are excited to work with a designer who strives to create nothing short of a masterpiece.

-Leon Mege’s relentless pursuit of excellence and his desire to welcome private clientele led him to a successful retail business, where he can work with customers directly, providing them with much-deserved quality and value.
+Leon Mege’s relentless pursuit of excellence and desire to welcome private clientele led him to a successful retail business, where he can work with customers directly, providing them with much-deserved quality and value.